-Fruits are very notable in this large panel: principally cherries and berries and, especially, strawberries.
-It was pointed out by a 16th-century Spanish commentator on this painting, that strawberries, once eaten, leave little taste behind in the mouth—and that, of course, is an allusion to the transitory nature of physical pleasure.
-Notice especially the giant strawberry at the bottom of the panel, just right of center, which a man gnaws at almost lustfully.
-His arm is around it: “This is my strawberry, don’t bother me!”
+Fruits are notable in this large panel, principally cherries, berries, and especially strawberries.
+It was pointed out by a 16th-century Spanish commentator on this painting that strawberries, once eaten, leave little taste behind in the mouth.
+This is an allusion to the transitory nature of physical pleasure.
+Notice the giant strawberry at the bottom of the panel right of center, which a man gnaws at almost lustfully.
+His arm is gripped around it possessively: “This is my strawberry, don’t bother me!”

-Further up in this lower section, by the way, in the water to the left, we see a couple floating in a shell-like vessel here, reaching out to grasp the giant bunch of blackberries, which is also floating in the water already surrounded by figures in the water who are gobbling away at the giant blackberry.
+Further up in this lower section, to the left in the water, a couple is seen floating in a shell-like vessel, reaching out to grasp the giant bunch of blackberries, already surrounded by figures in the water who are gobbling away at it.

-There is a large group of riders circling the small pool in the center.
-They ride all sorts of animals, horses (at about 11 o’clock is a white horse), there is a camel (right beside that horse), and toward the bottom of this circle of figures, a man riding a griffin (a mythical beast that is half eagle on the front and half lion on the back).
-Then, going around the clock again, back up to about one o’clock, a man riding a white unicorn.
-In front of the unicorn, a bear, an ox, and a pig all serve as mounts.
-Well, this bestiary is full of sexual symbolism; indeed, the very act of riding was a colloquial synonym for sex, as indeed it still is today.
+Directly in the middle of the painting is a large group of riders circling the small pool in the center.
+They ride all sorts of animals: at 11 o’clock is a white horse, a camel, and toward the bottom of this circle of figures, a man rides a griffin.
+Going around the clock again to about one o’clock, a man rides a white unicorn.
+A bear, an ox, and a pig all serve as mounts.
+This bestiary is full of sexual symbolism; indeed, the very act of riding was a colloquial synonym for sex, as it still is today.

-There are numerous egg shapes and globular shapes, and some transparent bubbles or domes.
-For instance, there is an amorous couple at the left edge near the bottom of the painting, enclosed in a bubble that looks as if it had emerged like a blossom from a plant, which, in turn, issues from an egglike shape below it.
-Through a hole in that egg, we see a man’s face.
-A transparent tube extends from the hole, and is faced outward, and a mouse or rat is entering from the other end, and there’s a kind of standoff there, which is noticeable.
+There are numerous egg shapes, globular forms, and transparent bubbles or domes.
+At the left edge near the bottom of the painting, an amorous couple is enclosed in a bubble that appears like a blossom from a plant, which, in turn, issues from an egg-like shape below it.
+A hole in the egg reveals a man’s face peering through a transparent tube that extends from the hole facing outward; a mouse or rat enters from the other end, with some kind of noticeable standoff between them.

-An intriguing motif is the feeding of humans by giant birds.
+An intriguing, recurring motif in The Garden of Earthly Delights is the use of birds, specifically giant birds feeding humans.
 To the right of center, below the riding procession, is a red conical tree.
-On one of its branches, a bird perches, berry in beak held above the straining upturned heads of a large group of human supplicants.
+A bird perches on one of its branches, berry in beak held above the straining, upturned heads of a large group of human supplicants.

-In the top section of this painting, in the center, is a blue sphere with a turret that is reminiscent of the Sphere of Creation on the outside of the triptych.
-But here it is also a fountain, a variant of the one in Eden, but serving here as a sort of swimming or diving platform in some sort of 16th-century amusement park.
+In the top and center section of this painting is a blue sphere with a turret reminiscent of the Sphere of Creation on the outside of the triptych.
+But here it is also a fountain, a variant of the one in Eden, serving as a sort of swimming or diving platform in some kind of 16th-century amusement park.

 There is an enormous amount to look at.
-The problem, if it can properly be called a problem, with pointing out all these incidents and attributes of sin, is the naïve, unself-conscious indulgence in carnal pleasure that most of the hundreds of persons in this Garden exhibit.
-It is true that their facial expressions are very often neutral rather than smiling or leering.
-But it is also noticeable that many of the presumably pleasurable activities depicted here are pursued with a compulsive and often effortful frenzy that leaves no time to enjoy the sensual worldly pleasures in which these people indulge.
+The problem with pointing out all these incidents and attributes of sin is the naïve, unself-conscious indulgence in the carnal pleasure that most of the hundreds of persons in this Garden exhibit.
+It is true that their facial expressions are often neutral rather than smiling or leering.
+But it is also noticeable that many of the presumably pleasurable activities depicted here are pursued with a compulsive, often effortful frenzy that leaves no time to enjoy the sensual worldly pleasures in which these people indulge.

 The Right Panel of the Triptych

-The right wing of the triptych is unmistakably hell.
-In the lower left-hand corner is an overturned table, and there are cards and large dice.
-Gambling has been going on, and it has involved, finally, violence.
-There is an emphasis on the violence associated with gambling and vice.
+The right wing of the triptych is unmistakable as Hell.
+In the lower left-hand corner is an overturned table, with the remains of cards and large dice.
+Gambling has been going on, and it has finally involved violence.
+The scene emphasizes the violence associated with gambling and vice.

-Tucked into the lower right-hand corner, there is a sow, but the sow wears the veil of a mother superior.
+Tucked into the lower right-hand corner, a sow wears the veil of a mother superior.
 The sow tries to convince a man to sign a legal document (the inkwell supplied by a demon in front of him), which undoubtedly conveys his property to the monastery.
-There was a strong criticism of the worldly abuses of the church at this particular moment.
+There was strong criticism of the worldly abuses of the church in Bosch’s time.

-Just above them, we find the devil, who devours the damned and then evacuates them into a pit of hell below his “throne.”
+Above them, we find the devil, who devours the damned and then evacuates them into a pit of hell below his “throne.”
 To his left is a remarkable group of large musical instruments.
 From the left, there is a lute, a harp, a hurdy-gurdy, some long wind instruments, and a drum.
-Normally, in the Renaissance and before, musical instruments were associated with angels and spiritual harmony, but Bosch associates them with lust and, therefore, turns them into instruments of torture.
-Note particularly the harp, on which a man is impaled most painfully.
+Normally, in the Renaissance and before, musical instruments were associated with angels and spiritual harmony; instead Bosch associates them with lust and turns them into instruments of torture.
+Note particularly the harp, on which a man is painfully impaled.

 Learn more about Jan van Eyck and Northern Renaissance Art

-The middle section is dominated by a composite figure whose legs are tree trunks (they are white, but again bark and branches); his torso is a broken egg, and he has a very human head that turns back to look at us.
-He has a hat decorated with a bagpipe.
-A bagpipe, of course, is a phallic symbol and always treated as such.
-This face under that hat is so human, so much larger than any of the others and so specifically personalized in looking at us, that it has been suggested to be a self-portrait.
-There is no proof of that, but it is certainly a logical suggestion.
+The middle section is dominated by a composite figure whose legs are white tree trunks with bark and branches; his torso is a broken egg, and he has a human head that turns back to look at us.
+He has a hat decorated with a bagpipe, always treated as a phallic symbol.
+The face under the hat is human, larger than any of the others, and so specifically personalized in looking at us, that it has been suggested to be a self-portrait.

-Above him in the top level (or the distance, if you will), you find individuals in the tortures of damnation, for instance near the pair of giant ears sandwiched around a knife blade.
-Then the hellfire in the dark but blazing city at the top, like a city under bombardment.
-Frankly, it is indeed Apocalypse Now.
+Above him, you find individuals in the tortures of damnation, for instance near the pair of giant ears sandwiched around a knife blade.
+The hellfire in the dark but blazing city at the top appears like a city under bombardment.
+It is indeed Apocalypse Now.

 A Moralizing Commentary

-Since it now seems that this huge painting was commissioned for the private enjoyment (if that is the word) of a nobleman, then the overall theme of the painting could be seen as a moralizing commentary on sexuality and the relations between the sexes, from Creation to Damnation, with a life of dubious pleasure sandwiched between.
-In that case, it has been suggested that it might have been commissioned on the occasion of a wedding.
-One can only hope that it was a happy marriage.
-At least the knowledge that it was not a church altarpiece makes the alluring excess of the central Garden of Delights—this false paradise of sensuality—comprehensible, and is something of a relief besides.
+Since it is now believed that this huge painting was commissioned for the private enjoyment of a nobleman, the overall theme of the painting could be seen as a moralizing commentary on sexuality and the relations between the sexes, from Creation to Damnation, with a life of dubious pleasure sandwiched between.
+Art historians have suggested that it might have been commissioned on the occasion of a wedding.
+At least the knowledge that it was not a church altarpiece makes the alluring excess of the central Garden of Delights—this false paradise of sensuality—comprehensible, is something of a relief.